 6. Students who have other licenses/certificates should submit photocopies, certified by a notary public to be true copies, to the Office of the Registrar.
 In certain circumstances Thomas Edison State University will accept the certification of a commissioned officer in the United States armed forces in lieu of a notary public's signature.
-See www.tesu.edu for specific instructions if you wish to submit documents certified by a commissioned officer.
+See WWW. tesu.edu for specific instructions on how to submit documents certified by a commissioned officer.